-If you’re here you’re probably trying to decide between the two.
-Well, this article uses my first-hand experience to explain the differences and weigh the good and bad.
+This article uses my first-hand experience to explain the differences and similarities, and to weigh the good and bad.
 It’s up to you to decide so read on for the balanced facts to help you choose.

 Here’s what you’ll learn: